tungtokyo1108/VBayesMM/README.md

 ### Data

 - Please follow instructions in the [haddad_osa github repo](https://github.com/knightlab-analyses/haddad_osa/) to get OTU tables, metabolome and microbiome phylogenetic tree for dataset A.
-- Please follow instructions in the [MicrobiomeHD github repo](https://github.com/cduvallet/microbiomeHD) to get OTU tables, metabolome and microbiome phylogenetic tree for datasets C.
+- Please follow instructions in the [Microbiome-metabolome curated data github repo](https://github.com/borenstein-lab/microbiome-metabolome-curated-data/wiki) to get OTU tables, metabolome and microbiome phylogenetic tree for datasets C and D.

 ### Source code